platformsh/config-reader-go/README.md

 }
 ```

-`runtimeConfig` is now a `psh.RutimeConfig` struct that provides access to the Platform.sh runtime environment context.
+`runtimeConfig` is now a `psh.RuntimeConfig` struct that provides access to the Platform.sh runtime environment context.
 That includes everything available in the Build context as well as information only meaningful at runtime.

 ### Inspect the environment